Nykenik24/GlideUI/README.md

 -->
 <!--
 - Fix all visual and interactive bugs (Such as dragging multiple elements at the same time unintentionally).
-Doesn't really make sense because bugs will appear and disappear with time, so it's not really an objective, it is a task.
+This doesn't make sense as bugs will appear and disappear over time, so it's not really an objective; it is a task.
 -->

 # More